Articles

 Rodriguez Mosquera, P. M., Khan, T., & Selya, A. (2017).
 American Muslims’ anger and sadness about in-group social image.
 Frontiers in Psychology, 7. https://doi.org/10.3389/fpsyg.2016.02042

 Smith, P. B., Easterbrook, M. J., Blount, J., Koc, Y., Harb, C., Torres, C., Ahmad, A. H., Ping, H., Celikkol, G. C., Diaz Loving, R., & Rizwan, M. (2017).
-Culture as perceived context: An exploration of the distinction between dignity, face and honor cultures.
+Culture as perceived context: an exploration of the distinction between dignity, face and honor cultures.
 Acta de Investigación Psicológica, 7(1), 2568–2576. https://doi.org/10.1016/j.aipprr.2017.03.001

 Yao, J., Ramirez-Marin, J., Brett, J., Aslani, S., & Semnani-Azad, Z. (2017).
 A measurement model for dignity, face, and honor cultural norms.
 Management and Organization Review, 13(4), 713–738. https://doi.org/10.1017/mor.2017.49